Watchers Council – Rooftop – Night

-Kennedy nodded her head then stepped over the other woman to take a seat on the blanket next to her.
-Kadin looked over at her with a smile as she waited for the slayer to settle in before turning her eyes back to the night sky.
+Kennedy nodded her head. then stepped over the other woman to take a seat on the blanket next to her.
+Kadin looked over at her with a smile , then turned her eyes back to the night sky.

 “It’s beautiful, isn’t it?”
 Kadin breathed, suddenly interrupting the quiet moment.
 She turned her head to the side to glance over at Kennedy.

-The slayer returned the glance with a short smile before quickly turning her eyes back to the sky.
-"Yeah, it is," she finally answered in a low whisper.
+The slayer returned the look with a short smile, then quickly turned her eyes back to the sky.
+“Yeah, it is,” she finally answered in a low whisper.

 Kadin watched the other woman’s reaction for a long moment, a solemn expression on her face.
-She finally let out a short sigh then turned her eyes back to the sky.
+She finally let out a short sigh before looking back at the sky.

 Kennedy and Kadin simultaneously glanced over at each other, their faces lit up with excitement.